palhamel/palhamel/README.md

 🏝 [codesandbox][codesandbox]

 🌱 I have a special interest in sustainability, business development, tech, marketing, strategy, storytelling and content creation.
+🎹 A big hobby since I was aroud 8 years old are [synthesizers] [synthesizers].

 🧠  I’m a lifelong learner with an entrepreneurial mind and focus to make great ideas become true.